-Retiring in Belize, formerly British Honduras, has the advantage of not requiring a second language.
+Retiring in Belize, formerly British Honduras, has the advantage of not requiring a second language, it's English.

 Having said that the natives speak English requires a caveat.